Blackstock Triangle Gardeners

 And Seb and his daughter had great fun digging up this year’s potatoes.

 Right out in the streets, some of our tree pits have looked amazing this summer.
 Hollyhocks are a big success in this somewhat tricky of planting environments.
 Not all our tree pits are looking at their best this year though (some keen planters have moved away and the very cold start to the year did dampen gardening spirits!), so we’re planning a big push to get more planted up next spring.
+We’ve now got funding for 2014, so we’ll definitely be edging up more tree pits.
 We’ll be sowing more Hollyhock seeds so we have plenty of small plants to give away, and we’re also thinking about other drought tolerant, tough plants such as Lavender, Salvias, Erigeron, Verbena bonariensis for some height, Crocosmias and Japanese anenomes for late summer and spring flowering bulbs to brighten up the beginning of the year.
 Can’t wait to see how the street looks next year.